rssed

 Understanding MVC, MVT, MVVM, and Component architectures through responsibility separation and data flow in modern web applications. [...]

-Build a Master-Detail UI with React Router 🔗
+Build a Nested Master-Detail View with Redirects in React Router 🔗

 Create a master-detail interface that adapts based on how users access it, full context when browsing, focused when direct. [...]